rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ### Step 4 - An introduction to Azure Monitor

 So far, you have worked with the Acitivity Log and Alerts.
-Many of the operational tools available in Azure have been consolidated into one place.
-This consolidation is provided by Azure Monitor.
+Many of the operational tools available in Azure have now been consolidated into one place.
+The consolidated view is provided by Azure Monitor.
 Azure Monitor provides base-level infrastructure metrics and logs for most services in Microsoft Azure.

 It has a landing page that helps you:
-- Understand the monitoring capabilities offered by Azure
+* Understand the monitoring capabilities offered by Azure
-- Discover, configure, and on-board Azure’s platform and premium monitoring capabilities
+* Discover, configure, and on-board Azure’s platform and premium monitoring capabilities

 While the Azure Monitor service is released, the landing overview page is in preview.